 The recruitment and selection process is super important for anyone looking to hire top talent.
 Just because you want to attract the best employees in the industry doesn't mean they'll stay with you forever.
 Demand is high, and you need to make sure you can win over the best talent.
 Luckily because you're hiring remotely, you won't need to worry about hiring within a 30-mile radius.
 Instead, you'll be able to attract talent all over the US if you nail the recruitment and selection process.

 Now we've talked about improving your job description; you need to make sure you post it on the types of sites you would hope a candidate would search on.
-Make sure you check out our complete guide for 7 Steps for Perfecting the Recruitment and Selection Process.
+Make sure you check out our complete guide for Perfecting the Recruitment and Selection Process.

 Put yourself in their shoes